-“There is a reason humans are so fascinated with stories,” says Nancy Duarte, author of Resonate: Present Visual Stories that Transform Audiences and slide:ology: The Art and Science of Creating Great Presentations .
+“There is a reason humans are so fascinated with stories,” says Nancy Duarte, author of DataStory: Explain Data and Inspire Action Through Story and Illuminate: Ignite Change Through Speeches, Stories, Ceremonies, and Symbols.
 “People are interested in transformation, and in a well-told story; they see themselves in that story.”
-The classic three-part story structure is:
+According to Duarte, the classic three-part story structure is:

-2. The hero faces difficulty, which he or she works to overcome.
+- The hero faces difficulty, which they work to overcome.

-This simple story structure can be applied powerfully to any facet of your business, says Peter Guber, CEO of Mandalay Entertainment, co-owner of the Los Angeles Dodgers and author of Tell to Win: Connect, Persuade, and Triumph with the Hidden Power of Story.
+This simple story structure can be applied powerfully to any facet of your business, says Peter Guber, Chairman and CEO of Mandalay Entertainment, co-owner of the Los Angeles Dodgers and author of Tell to Win: Connect, Persuade, and Triumph with the Hidden Power of Story.
 Position your employees as the hero of the company story to achieve goals, identify vendors and partners as the hero to bolster synergies, or find ways to insert the customer into the role of hero or heroine.

-Guber points to Under Armour; the athletic wear maker capitalized on an untapped mass market for performance apparel by positioning the customer as the star of his or her own story.
+Guber points to Under Armour, the athletic wear maker that capitalized on an untapped mass market for performance apparel by positioning the customer as the star of their own story.
 “They asked customers: ‘What do you want to be?
 A great dancer, a terrific yoga practitioner, a successful golfer?
-This product will help you be the hero of your own narrative,’” says Guber, whose film credits include producing Rain Man and Batman.
+This product will help you be the hero of your own narrative,’” says Guber.
 “The product became a supporting player in the customer’s vision statement.”

-To find and cultivate powerful stories, listen to what your customers and employees are talking about, says Paul Smith, author of Lead with a Story: A Guide to Crafting Business Narratives That Captivate, Convince, and Inspire .
+To find and cultivate powerful stories, listen to what your customers and employees are talking about, says Paul Smith, author of The 10 Stories Great Leaders Tell.

-Smith says his heart broke a little to learn the story of a Pizza Hut in Springdale, Ark.
+Smith says his heart broke a little to learn the story of a Pizza Hut in Springdale, Arkansas.
 One evening after the store closed, a woman came in and asked the employee for a meatball sandwich.
-Upon being told the restaurant didn’t offer such a meal, she explained that her husband was in Stage 4 cancer and had lost his appetite—except that he now craved a meatball sandwich.
+Upon being told the restaurant didn’t offer such a meal, she explained that her husband was in stage four cancer and had lost his appetite—except that he now craved a meatball sandwich.
 The employee improvised with a meatball from the spaghetti, pizza sauce and garlic bread and charged a reasonable price.

 The next day the woman called the store to say her husband had passed away after eating the sandwich and that “there wasn’t much she could do to give him comfort, but that he ate and loved the sub, and it gave her solace to provide what would be her husband’s last meal.”